SS Andrea Doria: Aftermath

-Litigation and determination of fault: 1956–1957
+Litigation and determination of fault: 1956–57

 Several months of hearings were held in New York City in the aftermath of the collision.
 Prominent maritime attorneys represented both the ships' owners.
 Dozens of attorneys represented victims and families of victims.
 Officers of both ship lines had testified, including the officers in charge of each ship at the time of the collision, with more scheduled to appear later until an out-of-court settlement was reached, and the hearings ended abruptly.

 Both shipping lines contributed to a settlement fund for the victims.
 Each line absorbed its own damages.
 For the Swedish-American Line, damages were estimated at $2 million, half for repairs to Stockholm's bow, and half for lost business during repairs.
 The Italian Line sustained the loss of Andrea Doria's full value, estimated to be $30 million.

 A U.S. Congressional hearing was also held, and provided some determinations, notably about the lack of ballasting specified by the builders during the fatal voyage and the resulting lack of seaworthiness of Andrea Doria after the collision.
+The Italian Line’s chief lawyer was Morgan J. Burke Jr., who was awarded the Order of Merit of the Italian Republic for his efforts.

 While heavy fog was given as the primary cause of the accident, and it is not disputed that intermittent and heavy fog are both frequent and challenging conditions for mariners in that part of the ocean, these other factors have been cited: